virtool/virtool-website/content/docs/manual/ug_samples/index.md

 You can download the original FASTQ files used to create a sample.
 To do so, click on the sample of interest and then click **Files**.
 ![Sample of Interest](files2.png)

 Click the link under **Raw Data** to download the FASTQ file that was originally used to create the sample.
-The file should appear on the bottom of your screen once it is downloaded.
 ![Downloaded File](downloaded_file.png)

 # Trim Caches